annotation/text-fabric/docs/Api/App.md

         *   *release tag*, e.g. `v1.3`: use exactly this release.
 More precisely, this is the commit that has been tagged with that release tag.
         *   *commit hash*, e.g. `2d0ca1f593805af0c13c4a62ed7405b94d870045`:
-            use exactly this commit
+            use exactly this commit.

-        ??? caution "Not when using data in your local github clones" This only works if you use downloaded data from GitHub.
-            Your *~/text-fabric-data* directory is used to
-            fetch the data you specify.

-            It will only contain one incarnation of the data.
-            Whenever you switch points in the history, the current local version will be deleted and the specified version will be downloaded into place.

-            When you instruct TF to use your local github clones it will take the files it finds on your system there, and there is no way to go back in history.

-            See the parameter *lgc* below.
+        *   `local`: use local data from your `~/text-fabric-data` directory if it is present, otherwise fail.
+        *   `clone`: use local data from your `~/github` directory if it is present, otherwise fail.

     ??? info "hoist=globals()"
         This makes the API elements directly available as global names